This summer we did more traveling than we usually do. In July, Matthew and I took a much needed parents-only vacation to London

 Obviously, I said yes.

-Thank you Swissmiss, Vanity Fair Italy, Daily Mail and BoingBoing for featuring our engagement story.
+Thank you Swissmiss, Vanity Fair Italy, Daily Mail, BoingBoing and blogs around the world for featuring our engagement story.

 I was beaming with pride when I found out my sister was going to run the NYC Marathon!
 It’s one of the best days in NYC… there is so much positive energy literally flowing through the streets, and it’s really exciting to be there to cheer on the athletes.
 Obviously we had to celebrate this accomplishment in a big way, and we wanted Dana to have the BEST cheering section out of any runner.
 Our “heads-on-a-stick” might look a little freaky, but Dana — and all of NYC — saw us at every turn!
 We even got a nod and a smile from Mayor Bloomberg as he kicked off the marathon.

 (And yep, we’re pretty sure Coop is pickin’ a winner in that shot.)